EXCLUSIVE OFFER -10% OFFEDUCTION | CODE: LOVE

 What are the powers of the Saint Benedict medal?

-Unfailing devotion to God, to holiness and to the fight against evil would have allowed Saint Benedict to receive exceptional spiritual gifts thanks to which he managed to perform miracles.
-Apart from the miracle of the poisoned glass and that of the poisoned bread carried away by a crow, he also prayed on a stone which, initially impossible to move by the other monks, finally became lighter and was easily moved.
+His unwavering devotion to God, holiness and the fight against evil are said to have allowed Saint Benedict to receive exceptional spiritual gifts through which he was able to perform miracles.
+Apart from the miracle of the poisoned glass and that of the poisoned bread carried away by a raven, he also prayed over a stone that, initially impossible for the other monks to move, eventually became lighter and was easily moved.

 A power of deliverance and protection against the work of Satan and his demons

 Anyone who takes the time to decipher the words, letters, images and symbols that the Saint Benedict medal bears understands directly that it is a true spiritual treasure.
-Every word, every image has a special spiritual meaning.
+Each word, each image has a particular spiritual meaning.
 Engraved all around the medal, these symbols serve to ward off evil.
-Wearing the Saint Benedict medal therefore allows you to benefit from the graces and virtues granted to Saint Benedict by God.
+Wearing the Saint Benedict medal therefore allows one to benefit from the graces and virtues granted to Saint Benedict by God.

 Wearing this sacramental also protects against the traps and tricks of Satan and his demons by closing the doors to the devil.
-This keeps away temptations and illusions projected by the devil on the Catholic believer in order to make him lose his holiness.
-Anyone with habits of serious sin (drug use, esotericism and other obscure spiritual practices, impure sexuality, etc.) can also wear the Saint Benedict medal.
+It keeps away from temptations and illusions projected by the devil on the Catholic believer in order to make him lose his holiness.
+Anyone who wants to be from habits of serious sins (drug use, esotericism and other obscure spiritual practices, impure sexuality, etc.) can also wear the medal of Saint Benedict.

-Wearing the Saint Benedict medal can also help ward off danger or achieve victory in a difficult situation.
-In the face of troubles orchestrated by Satan, the Saint Benedict medal releases an unparalleled power which chases away evil powers, repels bad spells, wards off bad energies and puts an end to diabolical activities.
+Wearing the Saint Benedict medal can also help ward off danger or help achieve victory in a difficult situation.
+When faced with troubles orchestrated by Satan, the Saint Benedict medal releases an unparalleled power that drives away evil powers, repels evil spells, keeps away bad energies and puts an end to evil activities.

 Medal of Saint Benedict: A source of spiritual graces and conversion to the Lord